 If cross-legged meditation isn’t comfortable for more than a few minutes, then sit in a chair — really!
 If that doesn’t work, give more time to walking meditation or lying down meditation.

 You could also take a longer-term approach and do what I did — develop a regular Yoga practice.
 Over the course of years, your body will become noticeably more open, flexible and comfortable.

 When I started meditating I couldn’t still without discomfort for more than five minutes.
 During my first meditation retreat, the teacher literally called me in for a private interview to ask if I was doing alright because he noticed how much I was fidgeting, moving, and adjusting my body.
 It was rough!

 Fast-forward many years and I can now sit cross-legged for about 60-90 minutes pretty comfortably.
 When it inevitably starts to get uncomfortable (some days when I’m drowsy it happens very quickly!), I don’t move right away and use the discomfort as practice.

 And, while I sit cross-legged on a cushion about 75% of the time, I also sometimes use a bench, do standing meditation (especially when I’m sleepy), occasionally do chair or lying down meditation, and turn most of my walks into “informal meditation.”
 In other words, it can be helpful to switch it up!

-This is say physical discomfort in meditation is something most people experience, but armed with info like this, our posture will
+This is to say that physical discomfort in meditation is something most people experience, but armed with info like this, we can make the most of it.

 See this article on the difference between formal & informal meditation.